TosbackCgusBridge-Bot/CGUs-versions/Earthlink/Terms of Service.md

 EarthLink may terminate your account at any time for any reason, including, without limitation, if (i) your account is delinquent because charges on your method of payment were refused for any reason. (ii) you failed to make payment when due or you did not provide EarthLink with your credit or debit card's expiration date or expiration date of any other method of payment before the existing expiration date. (iii) EarthLink, in its sole discretion, believes you have breached this Agreement or any other EarthLink agreements or policies. or (iv) your use of the Cable Internet Service or any of the EarthLink Value Added Services is prohibited by law.
 A termination notice will be sent to you via (i) your Contact Email Address or (ii) U.S. Mail to the billing address for your EarthLink account.
 If your account is terminated due to non-payment and then is reactivated at a later date, EarthLink may bill you a reactivation fee.

 **10\.
-MONITORING THE VALUE ADDED SERVICES**
+MONITORING THE EARTHLINK VALUE ADDED SERVICES**

-EarthLink may take any legal and technical remedies to prevent the violation of this Agreement or any other EarthLink agreement or policy including agreements and policies and to enforce the EarthLink Acceptable Use Policy .
+EarthLink may take any legal and technical remedies to prevent the violation of this Agreement or any other EarthLink agreement or policy including agreements and policies and to enforce the EarthLink Acceptable Use Policy.

-EarthLink has no obligation to monitor your use of your Value Added Services but may do so to (i) comply with laws, regulations, or governmental or legal requests. (ii) protect the overall integrity of the Value Added Services (including the EarthLink network). (iii) operate the technical aspects of the Value Added Service in a proper, effective, and reasonable manner. (iv) protect itself, its employees, or others as described in the EarthLink Privacy Policy . and (v) to enforce or prevent breaches of this Agreement or other EarthLink agreements or policies, including the EarthLink Acceptable Use Policy .
+EarthLink has no obligation to monitor your use of your EarthLink Value Added Services but may do so to (i) comply with laws, regulations, or governmental or legal requests. (ii) protect the overall integrity of the EarthLink Value Added Services (including the EarthLink network). (iii) operate the technical aspects of the EarthLink Value Added Services in a proper, effective, and reasonable manner. (iv) protect itself, its employees, or others as described in the EarthLink Privacy Policy. and (v) to enforce or prevent breaches of this Agreement or other EarthLink agreements or policies, including the EarthLink Acceptable Use Policy.

 EarthLink may provide assistance to the Cable Partners in response to requests from governmental authorities or other legal requests.